-- The heat traveling in the circulatory system gives rise to hot flashes, insomnia, and heart disease.
+- The heat traveling in the circulatory system gives rise to hot flashes, troubled sleep, and, in an extreme case, heart disease.

 - High vata also flows downward, drying out the vagina.

-- High vata in the colon and other deeper tissues, eventually creates conditions such as osteoporosis.
+- High vata in the colon and other deeper tissues causes dryness.
+In an extreme case, it can lead to conditions such as osteoporosis.

 - Superfine tejas, also decreased, leads to troubles with memory and concentration and a higher predisposition to cancers.

 - Increase juiciness.
-Some kapha during menopause is a great thing, as long as it is not unbalanced—particularly, with the sticky and dense qualities that can lead to heart disease.
+Some kapha during menopause is a great thing, as long as it is in balance.

 - Be calm.
-Bring vata and pitta back to its core by calming the sympathetic nervous system.
+Bring vata and pitta back to balance by calming the sympathetic nervous system.

 - Strengthen your agni.
 When your agni functions optimally, your whole body functions optimally because it is well nourished and has the intelligence it needs.